 Seattle University School of Law is a "transfer-friendly" law school.
 Students who have completed at least one full year of study at a law school accredited by the American Bar Association may apply for admission to the School of Law.
 Transfer applicants to Seattle University School of Law will find:

-- Opportunity to apply for admission beginning in January, after the completion of one semester of law school studies
+- Opportunity to apply for fall admission beginning in January each year, after the completion of one semester of law school studies;

 - Opportunity to apply to all Seattle University School of Law journals

-- A letter from the dean of that law school certifying that you are in good standing and eligible to return to study.
-This must cover the entire period of attendance and based on no less than completion of the first year.
+- A letter from the dean of your current law school certifying that you are in good standing and eligible to return to study.
+This must cover the entire period of attendance and based on no less than completion of the first year;

-- A copy of the front page of the CAS (Credential Assembly Service) report on file at your current institution, sent directly by your law school registrar.
-If your institution will not provide this, you will need to ensure your subscription with CAS is current so we can order a complete report.
+- A copy of the front page of the LSAC CAS (Credential Assembly Service) Report on file at your current institution, sent directly by your law school Registrar.
+If your institution will not provide this, you will need to ensure your subscription with the LSAC CAS service is current so we can order a complete report; and

-- Applications after March 1 must be downloaded from our website and sent via mail or e-mail at email@example.com.
+- A completed application form, downloaded from our website and sent via mail or e-mail to email@example.com.
 Once we receive your application, we can request information from LSAC.

 Criteria for admission with advanced standing are rigorous.
-In evaluating transfer applications, three factors are considered: whether the candidate met the initial admission criteria, the applicant's performance in law school and the reason the applicant wants to transfer.
-Primary among the criteria is the applicant’s performance in law school.
-Most successful transfer applicants rank in the top half of their first year law school class (the requirements are more rigorous for selected schools.)
+In evaluating transfer applications, three factors are considered: whether the candidate met the initial admission criteria, the applicant's performance in law school, and the reason the applicant wants to transfer.
+Primary among the criteria is the applicant’s performance.
+Most successful transfer applicants rank in the top half of their first year law school class (the requirements are more rigorous for selected schools).
 Please contact the Office of Admission for Admission for additional questions or concerns.

 Prospective transfer students should also note the following requirements: